Tip # 2: Boost your metabolism program

 Welcome to the 2nd tip in the boost your metabolism program.

 To assist with weight loss and/or to avoid weight gain, I'm presenting eight tips to gradually add healthy habits to your lifestyle.
-The tips may also assist in helping your body more efficiently utilizes the food you eat.
+The tips may also assist in helping your body more efficiently utilize the food you eat.

 These are skills for life, not just another quick, weight loss approach.